-- To provide a professional training and qualification, which is accredited and incorporates the relevant statutory training and competency requirements. - To provide trainees with a professional training and qualification in Psychodynamic Counselling that has a sound theoretical base and which is underpinned by an application of psychodynamic theory and thinking. - To provide trainees with a professional training that places strong emphasis on the value of regular supervision and the personal and professional development that comes from experiential learning and personal therapy. - To provide this training within a professional counselling service, giving trainees direct experience of the organisational context within which practice takes place and the counsellor's role within a counselling service. - To assist trainees in developing an appropriate value and belief system and their ability to demonstrate values that are relevant to anti-discriminatory practice. - To develop transferable skills that are relevant to practitioners working with clients across a range of professional contexts.
+- To provide a professional training and qualification, which is accredited and incorporates the relevant statutory training and competency requirements. - To provide trainees with a professional training and qualification in Psychodynamic Counselling that has a sound theoretical base and which is underpinned by an application of psychodynamic theory and thinking. - To provide trainees with a professional training that places strong emphasis on the value of regular supervision and the personal and professional development that comes from experiential learning and personal therapy. - To assist trainees in developing an appropriate value and belief system and their ability to demonstrate values that are relevant to anti-discriminatory practice. - To develop transferable skills that are relevant to practitioners working with clients across a range of professional contexts.